ucodefusion/world-air-quality-index-by-city-and-coordinates/README.md

 6. **Data Exploration:**
    - Once the script runs successfully, it will display various plots that provide insights into the air quality index data.
 You can explore this data visually to understand patterns and distributions.

+Sure, I can provide you with a README file format that includes installation instructions from the start and explanations about each diagram in the script.

+---

+# Geospatial Data Analysis of Air Quality Index (AQI)

+This project provides a Python script for visualizing the Air Quality Index (AQI) data across various countries using geospatial analysis.